weaviate-tutorials/scalable-ai-workshop/README.md

 >     - We will use pre-embedded data for this workshop, so the expense will be for queries only & minimal
 >     - Still, please set a budget limit in your account for extra safety

+Run the following command to set up the workshop, and delete your existing collection data.

 ```shell
 python workshop_setup.py --provider cohere
 ```